How To Use Your Xbox One Controller on your PC

 - Right click, select Update Driver Software and let Windows automatically download and install the drivers.

-If automatic download doesn’t work, Techspot has the drivers for manual install.
+If everything goes according to plan, then you should be good to start playing without any further fuss.
+But if automatic download doesn’t work, Techspot has the drivers for manual install.

 Wireless Xbox One controller